git-lfs/git-lfs/docs/spec.md

 * Its unique name.
 This will be used as part of the key in the pointer file.
 * The command to run on clean
 * The command to run on smudge/fetch
-* The priority of the extension, which must be a unique, positive integer
+* The priority of the extension, which must be a unique, non-negative integer

 The sequence "%f" in the clean and smudge commands will be replaced by the filename being processed.